 Unlawful Grounds for an Employee Strike and Other Prohibitions

-There are various issues that can render an attempted strike unlawful under the NLRA.
+Various issues can render an attempted strike unlawful under the NLRA.
 For example, a strike may be deemed unlawful if:

-- The strike violates a no-strike provision in a collective bargaining agreement;
+- The strike violates a no-strike provision in a collective bargaining agreement (a contract with a union);

 What Should South Carolina Employers Do When Faced with an Employee Strike?